wise-team/engrave/readme.md

 If you generated SSL certificate, you can run ENGRAVE system.
 Inspect `docker-compose.yml` file for environmental variables and then just type:

-`./deploy.sh`
+`./development-deploy.sh`

 It will create docker stack with engrave and nginx on top.
 It should just work out of the box.
+If you want to deploy production setup you can use:

+`./production-deploy.sh`

+But be very very carefully!
+It will really deploy production setup!